wrex/ganbarometer-svelte/README.md

 ## TODO

-- Change getSessions to use Median Absolute Deviation to find sessions

 - Wire everything up to fetch without caching (add caching later)

 - Modify settings to use vest instead of yup, and eliminate forms library.